fcole90/interactive_bayesian_optimization/README.md

 ##### Running the application
 From terminal, you can run the app with `./start-app.py`.
 It will show you an URL where the app is running, like for example http://127.0.0.1:5000/

-If you open it, you can select one of the following configurations:
+If you open it, you can select (type) one of the following configurations:
 - `default`
 - `study_10`
 - `study_5`